grafana/agent/docs/flow/tutorials/collecting-prometheus-metrics.md

 }
 ```

 The `prometheus.scrape "default"` annotation indicates the name of the component, `prometheus.scrape`, and its label, `default`.
-All components must have a unique combination of name and label.
+All components must have a unique combination of name and if applicable label.

 The `targets` [attribute]({{< relref "configuration_language.md#Attributes" >}}) is an [argument]({{< relref "../concepts/components.md">}}). `targets` is a list of labels that specify the target via the special key `__address__`.
 The scraper is targeting the Agent's `/metrics` endpoint.
 Both `http` and `/metrics` are implied but can be overridden.